MartiZu/MartiZu/README.md

 ## **My profile is testament of my potential and I look forward to continue make it grow!**

 - 🔭 I worked with my team on a 1 weeks long project [Study Buddy App Repo](https://github.com/MartiZu/Study-Buddy-app).
-More details on the README page.
+A user-friendly study platform with a successful frontend and backend integration.
   - You can find the App link [here](https://study-buddy-app-zeta.vercel.app/login.html).
-I added to the project the note taking exstension.

-- 👯 I’m also working on my Travel tips App and improve its UI using Next.js as a learning opportunity for me [Travel tips App](https://github.com/MartiZu/Travel-Tips-API) is where you can find the backend repo.
+- 👯 I’m also working on my Travel tips App and currently working on rebuilding the UI using Next.js, moving away from vanilla JavaScript [Travel tips App](https://github.com/MartiZu/Travel-Tips-API) is where you can find the backend repo.
   - The app link is [here](https://travelapp-murex.vercel.app/)

 - This was the first team project with Next.js, creating an help-dev ticketing system.
 Find the repo [here](https://github.com/MartiZu/Help-dev-app)